edf42001/programming-experiments/README.md

 ### aido
 Collection of neural network tests to learn how to use AI to compete in the aido driving challenge

+### flask_blog
+Uses flask and bootstrap to render a blog with the ability to create, edit, and delete posts

 ### kalman_filters
 Just experimenting with kalman filters, testing different ways of combining more than one sensor